 4 functions of ITIL service operations

 Successful ITIL service operations processes rely on the four aforementioned functions in order to manage and deliver IT services.
-Each function is responsible for performing essential tasks that keep all service operations running smoothly.
+Each function is responsible for performing essential tasks that keep all ITIL service operations running smoothly.
 Additionally, these functions can be housed within one unit or broken up and performed by different departments to fit the needs of the organization.

 Technical management: This function is made up of departments and teams that provide expert knowledge and technical skills for IT services and IT infrastructure.
 Technical management ensures and maintains a stable technical infrastructure by testing, managing, and refining IT services and technology.

 Application management: With this function, teams manage applications throughout their lifecycles to support the organization’s business processes.
-It touches on each of the organization’s applications from purchasing to identifying the functional requirements needed of the application.
+It touches on each of the organization’s applications from purchasing to identifying the functional requirements needed for the application.

 IT operations management: Performs daily activities needed to manage IT services and support infrastructure (e.g., facilities management) to ensure the overall success of operations.
-IT operations management tends to focus on the day-to-day activities that are frequently repeated to streamline processes and maintain a stability within service operations.
+IT operations management tends to focus on the day-to-day activities that are frequently repeated to streamline processes and maintain stability within service operations.